percona/pmm/docs/setting-up/client/postgresql.md

     track_io_timing = on             # Capture read/write stats
     ```

 2. Restart the database server.
+After the restart, the extension starts capturing statistics from every database.

 3. Install the extension.

     ```sh
     psql postgres postgres -c "CREATE EXTENSION pg_stat_statements SCHEMA public"
     ```

+    This command creates the view where you can access the collected statistics.

+!!! note alert alert-primary ""
+    We recommend that you create the extension for the `postgres` database.
+In this case, you receive access to the statistics collected from every database.

 You can now [add the service](#add-service).